 The Prewitt family opened the orchard for you pick in the early 2000s.
 The bakery was opened in the fall of 2007.
 Both have quickly become customer favorites.
 Currently, the Prewitts are always looking for new ways to expand Apple Hill Orchard and to keep alive the tradition of growing apples.
 Our business is a family business that has stretched across generations, and is now entering into its fifth generation, which will bring new ideas to the orchard.

-Sadly many orchard and family farms are no longer able to survive.
+Sadly many orchards and family farms are no longer able to survive.
 Our family’s orchard is part of the Enola Community that rests in the South Mountains of western North Carolina.
 During the time of Harley Sr., the Enola community was referred to as “the heart of the fruit growing country” by Dr. Edward W. Phiefer, Jr. in his book Burke.
-However, over time, other apple orchards have disappeared and Apple Hill Orchard is the last remaining apple orchard in Burke County.
+However, over time, most other apple orchards in the county have disappeared.

 “Apples have been a part of my family’s history for a long time.
 It is hard for me to imagine great Grandpa Spencer peddling apples from a wagon around 1900.
 But my father remembered Grandpa Spencer, his orchard, and the stories he told about his peddling trips.
 Dad even enjoyed the fried pies from his Grandma Sara’s kitchen.”

 Harley Prewitt, Jr.